hoycw/PRJ_Error_eeg/README.md

 Preprocessing, analysis, and modeling of behavior and EEG data for sequential prediciton error EEG Target Time study.
 The goal of the study is to understand the relationship between different learning-related computations are represented in the evoked potentials recorded in scalp electroencephalography (EEG).
-Dataset includes 32 good EEG datasts (41 total collected).
+Dataset includes 32 good EEG datasets (41 total collected) and 22 good behavioral ratings datasets (24 total collected).
+Note that "TT" refers to the Target Time task, and "OB" refers to the three tone Oddball task.
+Key predictors: Expected value (EV), RPE value (sRPE), RPE magnitude (uRPE), probability (Lik)

-Manuscript is currently under review (9/3/20); written by Colin W. Hoy.
+Manuscript is currently under review (revisions submitted 4/16/21); written by Colin W. Hoy.

 ## Dependencies
 OS: MacBook Pro running OS 10.13.6; MATLAB version R2017b; Python 2.7 (not tested on any other platforms)